kaka19ace/kkconst/README.rst

     the Meta support such attributes:

     allow_duplicated_value - bool
+        default True,
-        default True, when set False, if exists a variable has the same as the another variable defined before, raise AttributeError
+        when set False, if exists a variable has the same as the another variable defined before, then raise AttributeError

     strict_capital - bool
-        default True, the ConstClass will check the const variable name, if name is not upper, raise AttributeError
+        default True, the ConstClass will check the const variable name, if name is not upper, then raise AttributeError

 .. code-block:: python